 We have more information about coping with tiredness (fatigue) in our booklet Coping with fatigue.
 We also have more information about living a healthy lifestyle in our booklets Physical activity and cancer and Healthy eating and cancer.
-See page 56 for information on how to order these.
+See page 62 to find out how to order these.